Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Ingredients

-• 15 ounces canned pear halves in juice, drained but reserve the juice
+• 15 ounces canned pear halves in juice drained but reserve the juice

-• 3 ounces lime flavored gelatin
+• 3 ounces lime Jello 1 box

-• 6 ounces cream cheese, softened to room temperature
+• 6 ounces cream cheese softened to room temperature

 • ¾ cup cold heavy cream

-Garnish
+Optional Garnish

-• Thawed whipped topping
+• Thawed Cool Whip

 • Maraschino cherries